noenic/ShareFall/README.md

 - You can't directly send data to the iOS device, at least not with a shortcut, the device must always request it first and then the server will send the requested content, a bit stupid in some situations.

 - The shortcut application can determine the type of file received (pdf, zip, etc...) and place it in the clipboard.
-But I have not yet found a way to determine the binary file received by the python program and place it in the windows clipboard, for the moment only text and image files can be placed in windows clipboard
+But I have not yet found a way to determine the binary file received by the python program and place it in the windows clipboard, for the moment only text and image files can be placed in windows clipboard other files will be sent to the share folder.

 - The IP system needs to be reworked, the goal is that everything works regardless of the network.
 	(Added a workaround, see below in the configuration section)